 For engineers, managers, and lines of businesses that relied on Citrix NetScaler, there’s a distinct feeling of being left holding the bag.
 The current situation marks a significant turning point for teams that relied heavily on the product, some folks even shaping much of their careers around it.
 Because of that, the decision around which technology to migrate your NetScalers not only affects your organization, it affects you personally – this is how some of us put food on the table.

 I’m here to tell you don’t worry, there’s a silver lining to all of this!
 F5, the technology that leads the application delivery space, has done all the right things around acquisitions and innovations.
-Managers and lines businesses at companies can rest easy knowing:
+Managers and lines businesses at companies can rest easy knowing in 2026:

 - F5 has no plans of removing perpetual licensing options and gives customers the choice of perpetual, subscriptions, and flexible consumption plans that support hardware, software, and their cloud offerings.